gotilty/gotil/README.md

 ## 👀 Examples

 Listed below are some of the common examples.
-If you want to see more code examples , please visit our [Recipes repository](https://github.com/gotilty/gotil) or visit our [documentation](https://gotilty.github.io).
+If you want to see more code examples , please visit our [Recipes repository](https://github.com/gotilty/gotil) or visit our hosted [API documentation](https://gotilty.github.io).

 #### 📖 [**Each**]